tsenart/vegeta/README.md

 #### `-resolvers`
 Specifies custom DNS resolver addresses to use for name resolution instead of the ones configured by the operating system.
+Works only on non Windows systems.

 #### `-root-certs`
 Specifies the trusted TLS root CAs certificate files as a comma separated